elikoller/OD3DU/README.md

 ```
 Other dependences:

+also we need python -m pip install pyviz3d for the visualization

 Some dependencies are useless and give errors: cat requirement.txt | xargs -n 1 pip install

 this installs them and skipps whenever something is not working